Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Introduction

 The idea of social progress is a product of the New Age.
-It means that it was at this time that the idea of the progressive, upward development of society took root in the minds of people and began to form their worldview.
+This means that it was at this time that the idea of the progressive, upward development of society took root in people’s minds and began to shape their worldview.
 There was no such idea in antiquity.
-The ancient worldview, as you know, was of a cosmocentric nature.
-This means that the man of antiquity was coordinated in relation to nature, space.
-Hellenic philosophy, as it were, inscribed man into space, and the cosmos, in the minds of ancient thinkers, was something abiding, eternal and beautiful in its order.
-And man had to find his place in this eternal space, and not in history.
-The ancient perception of the world was also characterized by the idea of an eternal cycle - a movement in which something, being created and destroyed, invariably returns to itself.
-The idea of eternal return is deeply rooted in ancient philosophy, we find it in Heraclitus, Empedocles, and Stoics.
-In general, the movement in a circle was considered in antiquity as ideally correct, perfect.
-It seemed to perfect ancient thinkers because it has no beginning and end and takes place in the same place, representing as if immobility and eternity.
+The ancient worldview, as is known, was cosmocentric in nature.
+This means that the man of antiquity was coordinated in relation to nature and the cosmos.
+Hellenic philosophy seemed to fit man into the cosmos, and the cosmos, in the minds of ancient thinkers, was something permanent, eternal and beautiful in its orderliness.
+And man had to find his place in this eternal cosmos, and not in history.
+The ancient worldview was also characterized by the idea of an eternal cycle - a movement in which something, being created and destroyed, invariably returns to itself.
+The idea of eternal recurrence is deeply rooted in ancient philosophy, we find it in Heraclitus, Empedocles, and the Stoics.
+In general, movement in a circle was considered in antiquity as ideally correct and perfect.
+It seemed perfect to ancient thinkers because it has no beginning and end and occurs in the same place, representing, as it were, immobility and eternity.

-The idea of social progress takes root in the Age of Enlightenment.
-This era raises the mind, knowledge, science, freedom of man on the shield and from this angle assesses history, opposing itself to previous eras, where, in the eyes of the enlighteners, ignorance and despotism prevailed.
-The enlighteners in a certain way understood their contemporary era (as the era of "enlightenment"), its role and significance for man, and through the prism of modernity so understood, they viewed the past of mankind.
-The opposition of modernity, interpreted as the onset of the era of reason, to the past of humanity, contained, of course, a gap between the present and the past, but as soon as an attempt was made to restore a historical connection between them on the basis of reason and knowledge, the idea of an upward movement in history immediately arose. about progress.
-The development and dissemination of knowledge was viewed as a gradual and cumulative process.
-The accumulation of scientific knowledge that took place in modern times served as an indisputable model for such a reconstruction of the historical process.
-They also served as a model for the mental formation and development of an individual, an individual: being transferred to humanity as a whole, it gave the historical progress of the human mind.
-So, Condorcet in his "Sketch of the historical picture of the progress of the human mind" says that "this progress is subject to the same general laws that are observed in the development of our individual abilities ...".
+The idea of social progress was established during the Enlightenment.
+This era raises the shield of reason, knowledge, science, human freedom and from this angle evaluates history, contrasting itself with previous eras, where, in the opinion of the enlighteners, ignorance and despotism prevailed.
+The Enlightenmentists in a certain way understood the era of their time (as the era of “enlightenment”), its role and significance for man, and through the prism of so-understood modernity they viewed the past of mankind.
+The contrast between modernity, interpreted as the advent of the era of reason, and the past of humanity contained, of course, a gap between the present and the past, but as soon as an attempt was made to restore the historical connection between them on the basis of reason and knowledge, the idea of an upward movement in history immediately arose, about progress.
+The development and dissemination of knowledge was considered as a gradual and cumulative process.
+The accumulation of scientific knowledge that occurred in modern times served as an indisputable model for such a reconstruction of the historical process for the enlighteners.
+The mental formation and development of an individual, an individual, also served as a model for them: when transferred to humanity as a whole, it gave the historical progress of the human mind.
+Thus, Condorcet in his “Sketch of a historical picture of the progress of the human mind” says that “this progress is subject to the same general laws that are observed in the development of our individual abilities...”.

-The idea of social progress is the idea of history, more precisely - world history humanity *.
-This idea is designed to tie the story together, to give it direction and meaning.
-But many thinkers of the Enlightenment, substantiating the idea of progress, strove to consider it as a natural law, blurring in one way or another the line between society and nature.
-The naturalistic interpretation of progress was their way of imparting an objective character to progress ...
+The idea of social progress is the idea of history, more precisely - world history humanity*.
+This idea is meant to tie the story together, give it direction and meaning.
+But many Enlightenment thinkers, substantiating the idea of progress, sought to consider it as a natural law, blurring to one degree or another the line between society and nature.
+The naturalistic interpretation of progress was their way of imparting an objective character to progress...

 1. SOCIAL PROGRESS

-Progress (from lat. progressus- movement forward) is such a direction of development, which is characterized by the transition from lower to higher, from less perfect to more perfect.
-The merit of advancing the idea and developing the theory of social progress belongs to the philosophers of the second half of the 18th century, and the socio-economic basis for the very emergence of the idea of social progress was the formation of capitalism and the maturation of European bourgeois revolutions.
+Progress (from lat. progressus- movement forward) is a direction of development that is characterized by a transition from lower to higher, from less perfect to more perfect.
+The credit for putting forward the idea and developing the theory of social progress belongs to the philosophers of the second half of the 18th century, and the socio-economic basis for the very emergence of the idea of social progress was the formation of capitalism and the maturation of European bourgeois revolutions.
 By the way, both creators of the initial concepts of social progress - Turgot and Condorcet - were active public figures pre-revolutionary and revolutionary France.
-And this is quite understandable: the idea of social progress, the recognition of the fact that humanity as a whole, in the main, is moving forward in its movement, is an expression of the historical optimism inherent in advanced social forces.
+And this is quite understandable: the idea of social progress, the recognition of the fact that humanity as a whole, in the main, is moving forward, is an expression of historical optimism characteristic of advanced social forces.

-First, it is idealism, that is, an attempt to find the reasons for the progressive development of history in the spiritual beginning - in the infinite ability to improve the human intellect (the same Turgot and Condorcet) or in the spontaneous self-development of the absolute spirit (Hegel).
-Accordingly, the criterion of progress was also seen in the phenomena of a spiritual order, in the level of development of one or another form of social consciousness: science, morality, law, religion.
-Incidentally, progress was noted primarily in the field scientific knowledge(F. Bacon, R. Descartes), and then the corresponding idea was extended to social relations in general.
+Firstly, this is idealism, i.e. an attempt to find the reasons for the progressive development of history in the spiritual beginning - in the endless ability to improve the human intellect (the same Turgot and Condorcet) or in the spontaneous self-development of the absolute spirit (Hegel).
+Accordingly, the criterion of progress was also seen in phenomena of a spiritual order, in the level of development of one or another form of social consciousness: science, morality, law, religion.
+By the way, progress was noticed primarily in the area scientific knowledge(F. Bacon, R. Descartes), and then the corresponding idea was extended to social relations in general.

-Secondly, a significant drawback of many early concepts of social progress was the non-dialectical consideration of social life.
+Secondly, a significant shortcoming of many early concepts of social progress was the non-dialectical consideration public life.
 In such cases, social progress is understood as a smooth evolutionary development, without revolutionary leaps, without backward movements, as a continuous ascent in a straight line (O. Comte, G. Spencer).

-Thirdly, the upward development in form was limited to the achievement of any one chosen social system.
-This rejection of the idea of unlimited progress was expressed very clearly in Hegel's statements.
-He proclaimed the pinnacle and culmination of world progress in the Christian-German world, affirming freedom and equality in their traditional interpretation.
+Thirdly, upward development in form was limited to the achievement of any one favored social system.
+This rejection of the idea of unlimited progress was very clearly reflected in Hegel’s statements.
+He proclaimed the Christian-German world, which affirmed freedom and equality in their traditional interpretation, as the pinnacle and completion of world progress.

-These shortcomings were largely overcome in the Marxist understanding of the essence of social progress, which includes the recognition of its contradictoriness and, in particular, the moment that one and the same phenomenon and even the stage of historical development as a whole can be simultaneously progressive in one respect and regressive. , reactionary in the other.
-This, as we have seen, is one of the possible options for the state's influence on the development of the economy.
+These shortcomings were largely overcome in the Marxist understanding of the essence of social progress, which includes recognition of its inconsistency and, in particular, the fact that the same phenomenon and even stage historical development in general, they can be simultaneously progressive in one respect and regressive, reactionary in another.
+This is exactly what we have seen, one of possible options the impact of the state on economic development.

-Consequently, speaking about the progressive development of mankind, we mean the main, main direction of the historical process as a whole, its resultant in relation to the main stages of development.
-Primitive communal system, slave-owning society, feudalism, capitalism, the era of socialized social relations in the formational cut of history; primitive pre-civilization, agricultural, industrial and information-computer waves in its civilizational cut are the main "blocks" of historical progress, although in some of its specific parameters the subsequent formation and stage of civilization may be inferior to the previous ones.
-So, in a number of areas of spiritual culture, feudal society was inferior to slave society, which served as the basis for the enlighteners of the 18th century. to look at the Middle Ages as a simple "break" in the course of history, ignoring the great advances made during the Middle Ages: the expansion of the cultural area of Europe, the formation of great viable nations there in the neighborhood of each other, finally, the huge technical successes of the XIV- XV centuries. and the creation of prerequisites for the emergence of experimental natural science.
+Consequently, when speaking about the progressive development of mankind, we mean the main, main direction of the historical process as a whole, its resultant in relation to the main stages of development.
+Primitive communal system, slave society, feudalism, capitalism, the era of socialized social relations in the formational cross-section of history; primitive pre-civilization, agricultural, industrial and information-computer waves in its civilizational cross-section act as the main “blocks” of historical progress, although in some of its specific parameters the subsequent formation and stage of civilization may be inferior to the previous ones.
+Thus, in a number of areas of spiritual culture, feudal society was inferior to slave society, which served as the basis for the enlighteners of the 18th century. look at the Middle Ages as a mere “break” in the course of history, without paying attention to the great strides made during the Middle Ages: the expansion of the cultural area of Europe, the formation there of great viable nations in proximity to each other, and finally, the enormous technical successes of the 14th century.
+XV centuries and the creation of prerequisites for the emergence of experimental natural science.

-If we try to define in general terms causes social progress, then they will be the needs of man, which are the product and expression of his nature as a living and no less a social being.
-As noted in chapter two, these needs are diverse in nature, character, duration of action, but in any case, they determine the motives of human activity.
-In everyday life for thousands of years, people did not at all set their conscious goal to ensure social progress, and social progress itself is by no means some idea (“program”) originally embedded in the course of history, the implementation of which constitutes its innermost meaning.
-In the process of real life, people are driven by the needs generated by their biological and social nature; and in the course of realizing their vital needs, people change the conditions of their existence and themselves, because each satisfied need generates a new one, and its satisfaction, in turn, requires new actions, the consequence of which is the development of society.
+If we try to define in general terms causes social progress, then they will be the needs of man, which are the generation and expression of his nature as a living and no less as a social being.
+As already noted in Chapter Two, these needs are diverse in nature, character, duration of action, but in any case they determine the motives of human activity.
+In everyday life for thousands of years, people did not at all set as their conscious goal to ensure social progress, and social progress itself is by no means some kind of idea (“program”) initially laid down in the course of history, the implementation of which constitutes its innermost meaning.
+In the process of real life, people are driven by needs generated by their biological and social nature; and in the course of realizing their vital needs, people change the conditions of their existence and themselves, for each satisfied need gives rise to a new one, and its satisfaction, in turn, requires new actions, the consequence of which is the development of society.

 As you know, society is in constant flux.
 Thinkers have long pondered the question: in what direction is it moving?
-Can this movement be likened, for example, to cyclical changes in nature: after summer comes autumn, then winter, spring and again summer?
-And so for thousands and thousands of years.
-Or, perhaps, the life of a society is similar to the life of a living being: an organism born into the world matures, becomes mature, then grows old and dies?
+Can this movement be likened, for example, to cyclical changes in nature: after summer comes autumn, then winter, spring and summer again?
+And so it goes for thousands and thousands of years.
+Or maybe the life of society is similar to the life of a living being: an organism that is born grows up, becomes mature, then grows old and dies?
 Does the direction of development of society depend on the conscious activity of people?

 Progress and regression

-The direction of development, which is characterized by the transition from lower to higher, from less perfect to more perfect, is called in science progress(a word of Latin origin, literally meaning forward movement).
-The concept of progress is the opposite of the concept regression.
-Regression is characterized by a movement from the highest to the lowest, degradation processes, a return to obsolete forms and structures.
+The direction of development, which is characterized by a transition from lower to higher, from less perfect to more perfect, is called in science progress(a word of Latin origin meaning literally moving forward).
+The concept of progress is opposite to the concept regression.
+Regression is characterized by movement from higher to lower, processes of degradation, and a return to obsolete forms and structures.

-Which path does society take: the path of progress or regression?
-The answer to this question determines people's perception of the future: does it carry better life or does it not bode well?
+Which path is society taking: the path of progress or regression?
+People’s idea of the future depends on what the answer to this question is: does it bring better life or does it not bode well?

-Ancient greek poet Hesiod(VIII-VII centuries BC) wrote about five stages in the life of mankind.
-The first stage was the “golden age”, when people lived easily and carelessly, the second - the “silver age”, when morality and piety began to decline.
-So, sinking lower and lower, people found themselves in the "Iron Age", when evil and violence reign everywhere, and justice is violated.
-Probably, it is not difficult for you to determine how Hesiod saw the path of mankind: progressive or regressive?
+Ancient Greek poet Hesiod(VIII-VII centuries BC) wrote about five stages in the life of mankind.
+The first stage was the “golden age”, when people lived easily and carelessly, the second was the “silver age”, when the decline of morality and piety began.
+So, sinking lower and lower, people found themselves in the “Iron Age”, when evil and violence reign everywhere, and justice is trampled underfoot.
+It is probably not difficult for you to determine how Hesiod saw the path of humanity: progressive or regressive?

-The development of the idea of historical progress is associated with the achievements of science, crafts, arts, the revitalization of social life in the Renaissance.
+The development of the idea of historical progress is associated with the achievements of science, crafts, arts, and the revitalization of public life during the Renaissance.
 One of the first to put forward the theory of social progress was the French philosopher Anne Robert Turgot(1727-1781).
-His contemporary is a French philosopher and educator Jacques Antoine Condorcet(1743-1794) wrote that history presents a picture of continuous change, a picture of the progress of the human mind.
-Observing this historical picture shows in the modifications of the human race, in its continuous renewal, in the infinity of centuries, the path that it followed, the steps that it took in striving for truth or happiness.
-Observing what the person was and over
+His contemporary, French philosopher-enlightenment Jacques Antoine Condorcet(1743-1794) wrote that history presents a picture of continuous change, a picture of the progress of the human mind.
+Observation of this historical picture shows in the modifications of the human race, in its continuous renewal, in the infinity of centuries, the path it followed, the steps it took, striving for truth or happiness.
+Observations of what man was and of

-what he has become at present will help us, Condor-se wrote, to find the means to secure and accelerate the new successes for which his nature allows him to hope.
+what he has now become will help us, wrote Condorcet, to find means to ensure and accelerate the new successes for which his nature allows him to hope.

-So, Condorcet sees the historical process as the path of social progress, in the center of which is the upward development of the human mind.
-Hegel considered progress not only as a principle of reason, but also as a principle of world events.
-This belief in progress was also adopted by K-Marx, who believed that mankind is moving towards an ever greater mastery of nature, the development of production and the development of man himself.
+So, Condorcet sees the historical process as a path of social progress, at the center of which is the upward development of the human mind.
+Hegel considered progress not only a principle of reason, but also a principle of world events.
+This belief in progress was also adopted by K-Marx, who believed that humanity was moving toward greater mastery of nature, the development of production and man himself.

-XIX and XX centuries. were marked by turbulent events that gave new "information for thought" about progress and regression in the life of society.
-In the XX century. sociological theories appeared that abandoned the optimistic view of the development of society, characteristic of the ideas of progress.
-Instead of them, theories of a cyclical cycle, pessimistic ideas of the "end of history", global ecological, energy and nuclear disasters are proposed.
-One of the points of view on the issue of progress was put forward by the philosopher and sociologist Karl Popper(born in 1902), who wrote: “If we think that history is progressing or that we are forced to progress, then we are making the same mistake as those who believe that history has a meaning that can be in it open, not attached to it.
-After all, progress means moving towards a certain goal that exists for us as human beings.
+XIX and XX centuries were marked by turbulent events that gave new “information for thought” about progress and regression in the life of society.
+In the 20th century sociological theories appeared that abandoned the optimistic view of the development of society characteristic of the ideas of progress.
+Instead, theories of cyclical circulation, pessimistic ideas of the “end of history”, global environmental, energy and nuclear catastrophes are proposed.
+One of the points of view on the issue of progress was put forward by the philosopher and sociologist Karl Popper(b.
+1902), who wrote: “If we think that history is progressing or that we are forced to progress, then we are making the same mistake as those who believe that history has the meaning that it may have open, not attached to it.
+After all, to progress means to move towards a certain goal that exists for us as human beings.
 This is impossible for history.
-Only we, human individuals, can progress, and we can do this by protecting and strengthening those democratic institutions on which freedom, and at the same time, progress depends.
-We will achieve great success in this if we become more aware of the fact that progress depends on us, on our vigilance, on our efforts, on the clarity of our concept regarding our goals and a realistic choice of such goals. "
+Only we, human individuals, can progress, and we can do this by protecting and strengthening those democratic institutions on which freedom, and with it progress, depends.
+We will achieve greater success in this if we become more deeply aware of the fact that progress depends on us, on our vigilance, on our efforts, on the clarity of our concept regarding our goals and the realistic choice of such goals."

 2. Social progress - idea and reality